cocos/cocos-docs/en/cocos-service/sdkhub.md

     },2);
     ```

 - After the script is finished and saved, go back to the editor.
-SDKHub debug, you need [publish to Android platform](../publish/publish-native.md).
-If you can see the login window in debug mode on your device, you can verify that the SDKHub is integrated.
+Cocos SDKHub debug, you need [publish to Android platform](../publish/publish-native.md).
+If you can see the login window in debug mode on your device, you can verify that the Cocos SDKHub is integrated.

     ![](sdkhub/sdkhub-debugging.jpg)

 ## Platform SDK Configuration

-The aforementioned operation only integrates the SDKHub's abstraction layer framework into the game, but does not substantially integrate what we call third-party SDKs.
-Which platforms the game needs to be released to and which SDKs need to be integrated that need to be added via the **Build Config** on the SDKHub service details page, which we will detail next.
+The aforementioned operation only integrates the Cocos SDKHub's abstraction layer framework into the game, but does not substantially integrate what we call third-party SDKs.
+Which platforms the game needs to be released to and which SDKs need to be integrated that need to be added via the **Build Config** on the Cocos SDKHub service details page, which we will detail next.

 ![](sdkhub/sdkhub-panel1.png)